www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

                * [x] Execute tests.
                * [ ] Stabilize Java port regarding script and dockerfile generation.
                * [x] Commit test results to network log.
-               * [ ] Push network log. -> The commits are pulled by the test triggerer instead, so that access tokens do not have to be stored on each test server for Codeberg.
+               * [x] Push network log. -> The commits are pulled by the test triggerer instead, so that access tokens do not have to be stored on each test server for Codeberg.
+               * [ ] Fix the test's hostname written into the Network Log.
+This needs to be parsed from the network worker arguments.
                * [ ] Improve logging by stating why something is executed.
            * [ ] Execute remote test without requiring continues connection during the test.
              Currently, a connection abort stops the remote test as well.